-It took me a few years to figure out what I wanted from being a Dad, but I think I’ve finally nailed it down.
-I want to raise strong, loving kids, that know who they are, know what they want, and aren’t afraid to go get it.
+It took me a few years to figure out what I wanted from being a Dad, but I’ve nailed it down.
+I want to raise strong, loving kids, that know that they are loved, and know who they are.
 In short, I want to empower my kids.
 I want to be clear though; I’m not trying to steer my kids into anything.
 I don’t have an attachment to their academic success or financial success.
-My ultimate goal is to help them live out the true expression of who they are.
-I want to trust who they already are, not some idea of who I think they are, or should be.
+My ultimate goal is to help them live out a true expression of who they are.
+I want to trust who they already are, not some idea of who I think they should be.

 In trusting our kids, fully trusting them, I believe something magical happens.
-I believe that when we embrace, and celebrate our kids for who they truly are, they grow up feeling whole.
-Someone who feels whole, complete and enough is going to do good things.
+I believe that when we embrace, and encourage our kids for who they are, they grow up feeling whole.
+Someone who feels whole, complete and enough is going to do great things.
 This person will do good things for herself, her community and for the world she inhabits.
-She will act from purpose, not deficiency.
+She will act from a sense of wholeness and confidence, not deficiency.

 Thinking about this helps remind me of how I want to be as a parent.
 It helps shape my actions.
 What must I do if this is what I want for my kids?
 How must I parent and lead by example?
 And what must I avoid?

 Have you thought about what your ultimate goal is and what you need to do to get there?